salabim/peek/readme.md

 from peek import peek
 ```

+Note that after this, `peek` is automatically a builtin and can thus be used in any module without
+importing it there.

 # Inspect variables and expressions

 Have you ever printed variables or expressions to debug your program?
 If you've